 Yes, the color scheme feel conveys what your business is all about.
 It may look silly to some of the more analytical types of people, but colors in themselves can trigger an individual’s emotions.
 Branding is all about repetition and consistency.

-Color schemes sometimes become synonymous with brands and feelings; hence, so many companies will rebrand themselves using different colors or logos if their previous symbol and combination of color got damaged by some negative things.
+Color schemes sometimes become synonymous with brands and feelings; hence, so many companies will rebrand themselves using different colors or logos if their previous symbol and combination of colors got damaged by some negative things.

 Try everything that your business needs to do well and try to combine this into a unique combination of powerful words.
 Slogans are useful for conveying your unique value proposition.